USTA Safe Play

 iii.
 Prevent individuals with ill intentions from becoming involved with its programming.

-Net Generation Providers and Junior Team Tennis: Begin the Safe Play process here and select "Become a Provider."
+Net Generation Providers and Junior Team Tennis: All Net Generation providers and USTA Junior Team Tennis volunteers and coordinators must navigate to https://netgeneration.usta.com/ to begin the registration process, which includes all Safe Play components.
 For more information on how to become a Junior Team Tennis captain or coordinator, please click here.

 All Others: All others, including but not limited to USTA certified officials, athletic trainers, massage therapists and USTA Player Development event coaches, please reach out to your USTA contact for additional information.